eigenraven/qcp-project/README.md

 While it requires the HTTP API to be launched, it is compiled to a static HTML file located at `frontend/qbuilder.html`; simply launch this to run.

-If you make any changes, compile them by running:
+If you make any changes to `src/qgate.json` or `frontend/template.html`, compile them by running:

 ```
 python -m pip install jinja2